TheChymera/masterarbeit/README.rst

 Document Reproducibility
 -------

+We have written `an overview article <http://tutorials.chymera.eu/blog/2014/02/24/open-science-for-thesis/>`_ to give you a better idea of how this thesis was programmed and how to best reproduce our document.
 To compile this document and reproduce our data analysis locally please note our dependencies:

 * `TeX Live <http://en.wikipedia.org/wiki/Texlive>`_ - in `Portage <http://en.wikipedia.org/wiki/Portage_(software)>`_ as **app-text/texlive**.